Consent and boundaries in bodywork. You are in control here.

 - Maintain professional boundaries and draping

-- Don't share inappropriate personal information
+- Do not share inappropriate personal information

 - Refer to other providers when appropriate